sreachtools/SReachTools/docs/_docs/src/modules/stochReach/pointBased/SReachPointGpO/index.md

     MATLAB's Statistics and Machine Learning Toolbox's mvncdf to compute the integral of the Gaussian over a polytope.
   * See @LtiSystem/getConcatMats for more information about the notation used.
+  * This code is also used internally by SReachSetGpO (stochastic reach set underapproximation via genzps-open method).
+There are a few adjustments done for computational purposes:
+    1. Using options.thresh, an inner min operation is used that is convexity-preserving.
+This is an attempt to ensure that the quasi Monte-Carlo simulation-driven optimization:
+       - does report a safety probability that is above prob_thresh, and
+       - does not spend too much time looking for global optimality, when a certificate of exceeding a lower bound suffices.
+    2. After the optimization, the optimal value is reevaluated using a fresh set of particles for generality.

   ============================================================================